EndPointCorp/end-point-blog/2025/05/rebuilding_a_modern_app_in_rails_7_without_js.md

 ### Final Thoughts
 Rebuilding the application using Rails 7 with Hotwire and Turbo proved to be a rewarding experience.
 The simplified stack, improved performance, and enhanced maintainability made it a compelling approach for developing modern web applications.
 While certain complex functionalities required additional effort, the overall benefits outweighed the challenges.

-For developers seeking to build responsive and dynamic applications without the overhead of JavaScript frameworks, exploring the capabilities of Rails 7 with Hotwire and Turbo is highly recommended.
+For developers seeking to build responsive and dynamic applications without the overhead of JavaScript frameworks, exploring the capabilities of Rails 7 with Hotwire and Turbo is a great option.